4artit/kia_soulEV_ros_read_can_data/README.md

 ### Intro

-This is simple node for get steering wheel angle data and speed data from each 4 wheels.
+This is simple node for get steering wheel angle data and speed data from KIA SOUL EV's CAN data.

 ### Environment